 - B. Certification from County Health Department.
 If lots are not to be served by either public sewers or public water, or both, then the final plat shall be accompanied by a certificate from the Chatham County Health Department certifying health department approval of the water supply system and/or waste disposal system to be used and health department approval of lot sizes and lot widths established in such subdivision. - C. Maintenance Guarantees.
-The developer will provide a cash security payable to the City in the amount of 25 percent of the total public infrastructure construction costs for roadways, drainage facilities, and appurtenances and 10 percent of the total public infrastructure construction costs for water and sewage systems, with no security less than \$50,000.
-The amount must be sufficient to cover all possible repairs required during the warranty/maintenance period (See Section 16.90). - D. Maintenance Agreement.
+The developer will provide a cash security or bond payable to the City in the amount of 25 percent of the total public infrastructure construction costs for roadways, drainage facilities, and appurtenances and 10 percent of the total public infrastructure construction costs for water and sewage systems, with no security less than \$50,000.
+The amount must be sufficient to cover all possible repairs required during the warranty/maintenance period (See Section 16.90).
+The City Engineer and Community Development Director shall review and approve all cash security amounts. - D. Maintenance Agreement.
 The developer shall execute a maintenance agreement suitable in a form to the City Attorney.